 The new General Education requirements are set out in Part 1 of this handbook.
-Students must complete 56 hours of instruction in Category A and 56 hours of instruction in Category B. Students in disciplinary or professional degree programs must also complete coherent instruction in Category C according to guidelines.
+Students must complete 56 hours of instruction in Category A and 56 hours of instruction in Category B. Students in degree programs of four or more years' duration must also complete coherent instruction in Category C according to guidelines.